-Q. What is the best time to plant apple trees in Louisville ? and What fruit trees will grow best in Kentucky.
-Where will I get good plants?
+Q. What is the best time to plant apple trees in Louisville, what fruit trees will grow best in Kentucky, and where can I get good plants?

 –Appu Anil, Lousiville